60 second recommendation

 Roth IRA rollovers from 529

 In 2022, Congress allowed rollovers of 529 plans to make regular contributions to a Roth IRA held by the beneficiary of the 529 plan (i.e.: your child.)
-You’re limited to the annual max contribution (but the income limit apparently does not apply– meaning your child must have earned income to contribute– and a lifetime max of $35,000 in total rollovers.
+You’re limited to the annual max contribution– but the income limit apparently does not apply– meaning your child must have earned income to contribute, but doesn’t have to worry about making too much to do the rollover — and a lifetime max of $35,000 in total rollovers.
 The 529 plan in question also must have been opened for at least 15 years.
 No contributions or earnings on contributions from the last five years can be transferred either.
 Check to make sure there are no other requirements as well for your situation.
-This change takes effect January 2024.

 Student loan payments from 529